backdrop-contrib/bueditor/README.txt

 You might have noticed that fields in image/link dialogs are declared as objects not as strings.
 That's a customized form of declaring attributes.
 It is ideal to use an object if you want
-- a field type other than textfield (type: 'select', options: {'left': 'Left', 'right': 'Right'}) textarea and select are the two options other than the default.
+- a field type other than textfield (type: 'select', options: {'left': 'Left', 'right': 'Right'}) the default type is text and other supported types are select, textarea, hidden
 - a custom label (title: 'Image URL')
 - a default value (value: ' ')
 - some prefix or suffix text or html (prefix: '[ ', suffix: ' ]')